Caesar-github/mpv/README.md

 - A not too ancient Linux, or Windows Vista or later, or OSX 10.8 or later.
 - A somewhat capable CPU.
 Hardware decoding might sometimes help if the CPU is too slow to decode video realtime, but must be explicitly enabled with the `--hwdec` option.
-On Windows, a CPU with SSE4 instruction set is required to get decent hardware decoding performance.
 - A not too crappy GPU. mpv is not intended to be used with bad GPUs.
-There are many caveats with drivers or system compositors causing tearing, stutter, etc. On Windows, you might want to make sure the graphics drivers are current, especially OpenGL.
+There are many caveats with drivers or system compositors causing tearing, stutter, etc. On Windows, you might want to make sure the graphics drivers are current.
 In some cases, ancient fallback video output methods can help (such as `--vo=xv` on Linux), but this use is not recommended or supported.

 ## Downloads